santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

       }
    }

-This callback check the topic value and, if greater or equals to zero, prepare a request to the service using the new topic value and `100` as arguments, and make the request itself.
+This callback checks the topic value and, if it is greater than or equal to zero, prepares a request to the service using the new topic value and 100 as arguments, and then sends the request.

-The important items about ``async_send_request`` are:
+Key points about ``async_send_request`` are:

-* It is called inside a callback, that is, it is executed in the thread that is spinning the node.
+* It is called inside a callback, meaning it is executed in the thread that is spinning the node.

-* It is not blocking, that is, it will return almost inmediately.
-So it will not block the execution of the thread.
+* It is non-blocking, meaning it returns almost immediately without stopping the execution of the thread.

-* It provides a callback as an argument, ``AsyncReceiveCallbackClient::handle_service_response``, that is where the code will *jump* when the response is received.
+* It accepts a callback as an argument, ``handle_service_response``, which is where the code will *jump* when the response is received.

-* There is **not** any other sentence after it in ``topic_callback``, so the execution will leave this callback and return to the spinning method.
+* There are no additional statements after the call to ``async_send_request`` in ``topic_callback``, so execution will exit this callback and return to the spinning method.

-* Just remember, in order to receive the response the node should be spinning.
+* Keep in mind that the node must be spinning to receive the server response.

-* The ``future_result`` object could be ignored because it will be received at ``handle_service_response``, but you might use it to track the *state* of the request if necessary.
+* The ``future_result`` object can be ignored since the response will be handled in ``handle_service_response`` using the argument.
+However, it can also be used to track the *state* of the request if necessary.

 The second callback is for receiving the server response.
 Note that, being a callback, it will be executed at the spinning thread.
 The code is